-Fresh tomatoes and plenty of succulent fried eggplant dices enriched by scented basil leaves and grated ricotta cheese: that’s the unique Pasta alla Norma—all the Mediterranean perfumes in one dish.
+It is made of fresh tomatoes, plenty of fried eggplant pieces, and enriched by scented basil leaves and grated salted ricotta cheese.
+That’s what makes up Pasta alla Norma—all the Mediterranean tastes and aromas in one dish.
 It’s a triumph of rich and authentic flavors.

 Who is Norma?

-A famous Sicilian playwright is believed to have shouted out “Chista è na vera Norma” (“This is a true”) or “pari ‘na Norma”, during a dinner at some friends’ house, when first tasted a dish of pasta with tomato sauce, salted ricotta cheese, fried eggplants and basil.
-He was so impressed by the taste of this dish he clearly wanted to compare it to Bellini’s masterpiece, La Norma, which had been composed in 1831.
-The secret of the name of this Sicilian succulent recipe has just been revealed.
+A famous Sicilian playwright is believed to have shouted out: “Chista è na vera Norma,” or “This is a true Norma” during a dinner at a friend’s house where the playwright first tasted a dish of pasta with tomato sauce, salted ricotta cheese, fried eggplant, and basil.
+He was so impressed by the taste that he clearly compared it to Bellini’s operatic masterpiece, La Norma, composed in 1831.
+So this is the secret to the name of this Sicilian recipe.

-- Tomato: opt for sweet tomato purée, or very ripe tomatoes.
+- Tomato: choose sweet tomato sauce or very ripe tomatoes.

-- Salted ricotta cheese: salted, and possibly from sheep milk, it should not be very aged, but firm.
+- Salted ricotta cheese: it should be salted and from sheep’s milk, if possible, and should be firm but not aged.
 How is it served?
-You can either toss the tomato sauce, the fried eggplant dices the grated salted ricotta, and garnish with fresh basil leaves, or just put pasta and tomatoes sauce in single serving dishes and top with dices of eggplants and grated cheese: everyone at the table will toss it according to their own tastes.
+Just toss the tomato sauce, the fried eggplant pieces the grated salted ricotta, and garnish it with fresh basil leaves.
+Or just put pasta and tomato sauce on individual dishes and top them with pieces of eggplant and grated cheese.
+Everyone at the table can then toss their own pasta.

-- Basil: if you grow it in a pot on your terrace, freshly harvested fragrant basil will give your Pasta alla Norma a superb taste.
+- Basil: if you grow it, freshly picked basil will give your Pasta alla Norma a superb taste.
 Otherwise, you can buy it fresh at the supermarket.

-- Place the dices into a strainer in a single layer and put it onto a big plate or directly into the kitchen sink;
+- Place the pieces in a strainer in a single layer and put the strainer directly in your kitchen sink;

 - Rinse off the salt in cold running water;

-- Pat dry with paper towel; this is important when frying eggplant dices: if they are not dry, they will absorb too much oil and get indigestible.
+- Pat them dry with a paper towel.
+This is important when frying eggplant pieces.
+If they are not dry, they will absorb too much oil and become indigestible.

-- Buy untouched fresh eggplants and prepare them in the right way: don’t peel, but just slice or dice them.
+- Buy fresh eggplant and don’t peel them; just dice them.
 If they are ripe, they might not need salting.
-They be be fried (yes they must be properly fried) in plenty of extra virgin olive oil (you are allowed to grill them for a lighter version.
+They may be fried in plenty of extra virgin olive oil, or you can grill them for a lighter version.
 If grilling, do it in slices and then cut them into pieces after.
-They must be drained on a paper towel, salted and kept warm;
+They must be drained on a paper towel, salted, and kept warm;

-- Opt only for extra virgin olive oil which doesn’t only enhance the taste of the dish, but also make it healthier and easier to digest;
+- Only use extra virgin olive oil which doesn’t only enhance the taste of the dish but also makes it healthier and easier to digest;

-- Don’t wash the pan after frying the eggplants; it will season the tomatoes puree,
+- Don’t wash the pan after frying the eggplant; it will season the tomato sauce;

-- If you use fresh tomatoes, scold them in plenty of boiling water for a couple of minutes to peel them more easily; the skins should just slide off.
-Remove the seeds and sauté the tomatoes with little olive oil and a clove of garlic over low heat until softened.
-Blend the sauce with a hand mixer until smooth;
+- If you use fresh tomatoes, drop them into boiling water for a couple of minutes so that you can peel them more easily; the skins should just slide off.
+Remove the seeds and sauté the tomatoes with a little olive oil and a clove of garlic over low heat until softened.
+Blend the sauce with an immersion blender until smooth;

-- The genuine recipe wants only sheep aged salted ricotta cheese, but you may replace it with some cow’s milk ricotta cheese (often you can find it grated in sealed bags at the supermarkets); a more tolerant “school of thought” states that “ricotta al forno” (it is the result of the fresh ricotta being drained, sprinkled with salt and baked in an oven) is by far tastier and “more elegant”.
-Finally, someone else, just dares to grate pecorino cheese, or even the “northern” parmigiano;
+5. The authentic recipe only calls for aged, salted ricotta cheese from sheep’s milk, but you may replace it with cow’s milk ricotta cheese if you can’t find sheep’s ricotta.
+A more tolerant “school of thought” states that ricotta al forno or baked, where fresh ricotta is drained, sprinkled with salt, and baked in an oven, is by far tastier.

-- The very last piece of advice: when you serve it, don’t toss the eggplant dices in the sauce.
+6. The very last piece of advice is to not toss the eggplant pieces in the sauce.

 The authentic Italian Pasta alla Norma recipe

-- salt (to draw the juices from the eggplants, to cook and season pasta)
+- Salt (to draw the juices from the eggplant and to cook and season pasta)

-- Draw their bitter juices out: place them into a strainer with salt for 30 minutes as above described;
+- Draw their bitter juices out.
+Place them into a strainer with salt for 30 minutes as described above;

-- Fry the eggplant dices in plenty of super hot extra virgin olive oil;
+- Fry the eggplant pieces in plenty of super-hot extra virgin olive oil;

 - Make sure about the quantity and the temperature of the oil, it should be about 350°F (180°C).
-One trick to see if the oil is hot enough is to put a small piece of bread into the oil, if it sizzles, the oil is ready.
-The eggplant dices must float in the super hot oil: the thermic shock will seal the surface and prevent the food from getting too greasy;
+One trick to see if the oil is hot enough is to put a small piece of bread into the oil.
+If it sizzles, the oil is ready.
+The eggplant pieces should float easily to the top of the oil.
+The thermic shock will seal the surface and prevent the food from getting too greasy;

-- Drain on a paper towel and keep warm;
+- Drain them on a paper towel and keep warm;

-- Remove the excess of oil from the pan: make sure there are no burnt remnants of eggplant and leave a little oil;
+- Remove the excess oil from the pan; make sure there are no burnt remnants of eggplant.
+Leave a little oil in the pan;

-- Scold the tomatoes in plenty of boiling water for a couple of minutes to peel them more easily.
-Remove the seeds, coarsely chop and put them into the pan you have used to fry the eggplants.
+- Drop the tomatoes into plenty of boiling water for a couple of minutes so that they peel more easily.
+Remove the skin and seeds, coarsely chop them, and put them into the pan.
 Add the garlic and cook over low heat until tender.
 Remove it from the heat when done;

 - Wash and dry the basil and add it to the tomato sauce;

-- Cook pasta in plenty of salted boiling water; follow the cooking time on the package;
+- Cook the pasta in plenty of salted boiling water (follow the cooking time on the package);

-- Drain it and put into a serving bowl, add the tomato sauce and toss well;
+- Drain it and put it into a serving bowl, add the tomato sauce, and toss well;

-- Divide it into single serving dishes and top with the eggplant dices (cut into smaller pieces if you have eggplant slices); sprinkle with grated ricotta cheese and add some more basil leaves for a strong Mediterranean taste;
+- Divide it into single-serve dishes and top with the eggplant pieces; sprinkle the tops with grated ricotta cheese and add some fresh basil leaves for a strong Mediterranean taste;

-- The typical Sicilian way to serve your Pasta alla Norma: lay some eggplant dices into a shallow bowl, then place some pasta in the shape of a small volcano and pour a little tomato sauce.
-Top with more eggplants dices and sprinkle with grated ricotta cheese.
-It vaguely resembles the Etna volcano; the tomato sauce is the lava flow, the white of the cheese is the snow o the top!
-Well, your Norma is ready to be served…and enjoyed!
+- The typical Sicilian way to serve your Pasta alla Norma is to lay some eggplant pieces in a shallow bowl, then place some pasta in the shape of a small volcano and top with a little tomato sauce.
+Top with more eggplant pieces and sprinkle with grated ricotta cheese.
+It vaguely resembles the Etna volcano; the tomato sauce is the lava flow, the white of the cheese is the snow on the top.
+Your Pasta alla Norma is ready to be served and enjoyed!